nestjs/docs.nestjs.com/content/microservices/basics.md

 > info **Hint** The `ClientsModule` and `ClientProxy` classes are imported from the `@nestjs/microservices` package.

-At times we may need to fetch the transporter configuration from another service (say a `ConfigService`), rather than hard-coding it in our client application.
-To do this, we can register a [custom provider](/fundamentals/custom-providers) using the `ClientProxyFactory` class.
-This class has a static `create()` method, which accepts a transporter options object, and returns a customized `ClientProxy` instance.
+At times, you may need to fetch the transporter configuration from another service (such as a `ConfigService`), rather than hard-coding it in your client application.
+To achieve this, you can register a [custom provider](/fundamentals/custom-providers) using the `ClientProxyFactory` class.
+This class provides a static `create()` method that accepts a transporter options object and returns a customized `ClientProxy` instance.

 ```typescript
 @Module({